Selling An Inherited Property

 Top tip: Don’t forget that you’re liable for council tax on an inherited property, even when it’s unoccupied.
 However, your local council may offer a discount, so it’s worth contacting them to find out more.

-Taxes to pay on inherited property
+Types of tax on inherited property

 If you inherit a property, you will have to pay inheritance tax if the total value of the estate (the deceased’s total assets) exceeds £325,000.
 This threshold may rise, allowing you to pay less tax, if you have been left the property by a spouse or parent.

 Inheritance tax must be paid within six months of the person’s death or HMRC will charge interest.
-Tax on property can be paid in instalments over ten years but will also incur interest.
+Tax on inherited property can be paid in instalments over ten years but will also incur interest.
 For more information on paying inheritance tax on property, take a look at the government’s Money Advice Service.

 You will only have to pay income tax on an inherited property if you decide to let it out and receive a rental income.
 Don’t forget to declare this income on a Self-Assessment tax return each year.
 There are certain expenses that you might be able to claim against your rental income, reducing your tax bill.
 Take a look at the government’s guide to renting out a property for more information.